emberfuse/formlink/README.md

 };
 ```

-HTML template part of the Vue JS script shown above.
+HTML template part of the Vue JS script:

 ```html
 <template>